 The Muncie Civic Theatre was first established with the mission to provide quality theatre for the community.
 William H. Ball was its first President and served for ten years.
 The first play, Dulcy, opened on December 15 at what is today Cornerstone Center of the Arts.

 During the WWII years, MCT’s actors helped boost morale by providing radio dramas on WLBC.
 The theatre reopened again in 1947 with Ann Crapo Hannah starring in Laura.

 The Muncie Civic Theatre Association moved to the Boyce Block.
 This move allowed them to do their first musical, The Pajama Game.

 Preserving a Local Landmark

 MCT conducted its first capital campaign to renovate and restore the theatre, in which $300,000 was raised.

 MCT’s production of A Raisin in the Sun won first place at the Dundalk International Amateur Drama Festival in Ireland.

 The Board of Directors engaged in its second capital campaign prompted by increased ticket sales, exponential growth of the education program, and a desire to provide full accessibility to our community.
 Over $3 million was raised.

-In May 2023, we entered the last phase of remodeling the historic building, by bringing our technical and backstage elements into the 21st century.
-We replaced the antique hemp rigging system, which was installed in 1906 to a new motorized electrical system that will provide some some much needed safety upgrades as well as allow for increased accessibility to our youth, volunteers, and backstage crew members.
+In May 2023, we began the last phase of remodeling the historic building, by bringing our technical and backstage elements into the 21st century.
+We replaced the antique hemp rigging system, which was installed in 1906 to a new motorized electrical system that provides some much needed safety upgrades and allows for increased accessibility to our youth, volunteers, and backstage crew members.

 The Muncie Civic Theatre mission is to enrich our whole community through theatre performance, education, and outreach.